NilFoundation/dbms-python/docs/indexes.rst

     # Indexes may be added with a name that can be referred to in AQL queries.
     index = cities.add_hash_index(fields=['country'], name='my_hash_index')

-    # Delete the last index from the collection.
+    # Delete the last index from the relation.
     cities.delete_index(index['id'])

-See :ref:`StandardCollection` for API specification.
+See :ref:`StandardRelation` for API specification.